srsudar/eg/eg/examples/git.md

 # config

-The `config` command is used to display and set configuration variables.
+`config` is used to display and set configuration variables.
 The `--global` command is used to refer to global variables, while `--local` refers to repository-specific versions.
 Without a final argument the variable is displayed.
 Adding a final argument sets the value to that variable.

 Display the global (`--global`) name of the user (`user.name`):